BumblebeeAS/hardware/AUV-4/CAN/README.md

-#AUV 4.0 CAN
+# AUV 4.0 CAN

-Contains guide about common CAN Functions
+General Overview of CAN Protocol.